Environmental impact of cigarettes

+Cigarette filters are made up of thousands of polymer chains of cellulose acetate.
+Once discarded into the environment, the filters create a large waste problem.
+Cigarette filters are the most common form of litter in the world, as approximately 5.6 trillion cigarettes are smoked every year worldwide.
+Of those, an estimated 4.5 trillion cigarette filters become litter every year.

 Disposable electronic cigarettes, also known as disposable vapes, have been linked to numerous environmental concerns.
 The single-use devices are seen as convenient, but have been found to create waste due to their complex composition and the difficulties inherent in recycling mixed materials, especially those with lithium batteries.
-Beyond the waste management issues, disposable e-cigarettes can contribute to carbon emissions, resource depletion, and environmental pollution through the potential release of toxic substances such as high amounts of lithium metal.
+Disposable e-cigarettes can contribute to environmental pollution through the potential release of toxic substances such as high amounts of lithium metal.